The Board of TrusteesBoard of Trustees

 Vice Chancellors/Senior ExecutivesVice Chancellors/Senior Executives

-The Chancellor appoints the executive vice chancellor and chief academic officer; the executive vice chancellor and chief financial officer; the vice chancellor of University Advancement and the vice chancellor of Human Resources.
-The Office of General Counsel reports to the chancellor and has a dotted-line reporting to the Board of Trustees; the Office of the University Auditor reports to the Board of Trustees and has a dotted-line reporting to the chancellor.
-The Chancellor, vice chancellors and senior executive staff coordinate systemwide efforts in areas such as academic affairs, business affairs, technology, physical plant development, employee relations, state and federal governmental affairs, legal affairs, university advancement and communications.
+The chancellor appoints the executive vice chancellor and chief academic officer; the executive vice chancellor and chief financial officer; the vice chancellor of University Advancement and the vice chancellor of Human Resources.
+The Office of General Counsel reports to the chancellor and has a dotted-line reporting to the Board of Trustees.
+The vice chancellor and chief audit officer reports directly to the Board of Trustees and has an indirect reporting relationship to the chancellor.
+The chancellor, vice chancellors and senior executive staff coordinate systemwide efforts in areas such as academic affairs, business affairs, technology, physical plant development, employee relations, state and federal governmental affairs, legal affairs, audit and advisory services, and university advancement and communications.

 - Provide leadership and represent the campus to the community;